eldredgj10/CS246/Learning Python/Game Time!/README.md

 To execute the program: `python DiceRoller.py` or hit run in visual studio code.

 ## Beginning
-The program will welcom you and ask you to enter a dice name.
+The program will welcome you and ask you to enter a dice name.
 Then it asks how many of that dice do you need.
 The loop continues until you type 'done'.